javiermugueta/k8s-orcldb/README.md

+# oracle database on k8s

-# you need credentials to container-registry.oracle.com
+## get credentials to container-registry.oracle.com
 You must accept the licence agreement!!!

 ## deployment steps: